zigzedd/zouter/README.md

 ### Example

 Here is a quick example of how to set up a router.
 It is an extract from the full test code at [`example.zig`](https://code.zeptotech.net/zedd/zouter/src/branch/main/tests/example.zig).
+You may want to have a look to [`simple_routes.zig`](https://code.zeptotech.net/zedd/zouter/src/branch/main/tests/simple_routes.zig) which shows more advanced features.

 ```zig
 /// GET /foo/:arg/bar request handler.